Purchase Mere Christianity on Amazon.

 How does Lewis describe the Christian view of love?

 3. Read Genesis 3:16 and Ephesians 5:23-30.
+Why is the man the head?

 Chapter 7: Forgiveness